NURSING 1005 - Biology for Nursing Practice

 Response: The facilities in most rooms at the University of Adelaide enable us to record lecture material for students to be able to view and review when time that permits.
 Access to Echo recordings is through myUni

-I have found tutorials very useful throughout this course, as I have been able to target areas of the course that I don't particularly understand with a lecturer.
+I have found tutorials very useful throughout this course, as I have been able to target areas of the course that I don't particularly understand with a lecturer (2018).

 Response: We are pleased that the tutorials we of use.
 We feel they are an ideal opportunity for going through concepts as well as for us to provide support and an opportunity to encourage peer-peer interaction and learning.

-The tutorial should have covered the content from the week before so we had time to process the information.
+The tutorial should have covered the content from the week before so we had time to process the information (2018).

-In 2018 and again in 2019 tutorials are scheduled the week following the content delivery.
+In 2019 tutorials were scheduled the week following the content delivery where possible.
 Please note this is not

 always possible within the constraints of public holidays our timetable and timeframe of delivery.